 Not Getting Cancelled - The Amazon's flood pulse is a fairly robust and consistent phenomenon, but, let's face it, weather is never entirely predictable.
 It is possible for rains to come early, stop late or simply occur in mid-season, completely unexpected.
 If water levels rise enough and the problem is basin-wide, the fishing shuts down.
 At a time like this, cancellation is a good thing.
 Almost everyone would rather be home and dry with a raincheck in hand for a future date than sitting in the rain for a week with no fish to be had.
 Unscrupulous operators will never cancel if they can help it.
 Acute Angling will always give you the option to come another time if there is enough notice for us to do so before you travel.
 Even if we can't get to you in time, we'll always offer you a way to make up for it on a future trip.
 We're in the business of delivering great trips and creating happy, repeat anglers.
 This is worth far more to us than avoiding the inconvenience or lost revenue of a weather related cancelled trip.

-Avoid the Pitfalls - There ara a lot more things that can go wrong, but we won't belabor the point.
+Avoid the Pitfalls - There are a lot more things that can go wrong, but we won't belabor the point.
 Vertical integration and control of all aspects of our product is the key.
-Our Amazon trips are organized, outfitted and operated by us and personally hosted by Paul Reiss, Wellington Melo, Norberto Guedes or Barbara Francisca.
+Our Amazon trips are organized, outfitted and operated by us and personally overseen and/or hosted by Paul Reiss, Wellington Melo, Norberto Guedes, Barbara Francisca or Heraldo Regis.
 We’re on-site, fishing with you, and making certain that you’re having the trip of a lifetime.
 We’re there to help with fishing techniques, tackle tips, local knowledge and other extras that no absentee booking agent or inexpert outfitter can provide.
 Acute Angling is very different from fishing travel companies who receive a commission and send you on your way.
 By controlling our operations and remaining independent of fixed locations, we optimize value and productivity at the same time.
 We’re able to fish the best waters at the peak of each season.
 Acute Angling trips consistently produce great fishing and lifetime memories.
 When you fish with us, you won’t find yourself up some remote river without the proverbial paddle.
 With Acute Angling, you have a fishing trip operator who speaks your language and is dedicated to making your trip a success.